Golf Tutorials

 The Invitation: Tailor Your Approach

 Once you’ve got a feeling a person may be receptive to an invitation, the next step is to actually ask.
-The best way to make the person that you are inviting feel comfortable doing so is to tailor your invitation to the kind of relationship that you have with them.
+The best way to make the person that you are inviting feel comfortable is to tailor your invitation to the kind of relationship that you have with them.
 An invitation for a business colleague will be much different than an invitation for your brother-in-law, even though the activity is the same - playing a round of golf.

 For a Business Client or Colleague